adityaprasad502/adityaprasad502/README.md

 <details>
 <summary><b>Random Quotes for Today</b></summary>
 <br>
-<pre><code>1 » To make no mistakes is not in the power of man; but from their errors and mistakes the wise and good learn wisdom for the future. - Plutarch</code></pre>
+<pre><code>1 » Patience and perseverance have a magical effect before which difficulties disappear and obstacles vanish. - John Adams</code></pre>
-<pre><code>2 » The difference between what we do and what we are capable of doing would suffice to solve most of the world's problems. - Mahatma Gandhi</code></pre>
+<pre><code>2 » He who learns must suffer.
+And even in our sleep pain that cannot forget falls drop by drop upon the heart, and in our own despair, against our will, comes wisdom to us by the awful grace of God. - Aeschylus</code></pre>
-<pre><code>3 » We must never forget that it is through our actions, words, and thoughts that we have a choice. - Sogyal Rinpoche</code></pre>
+<pre><code>3 » Get busy living or get busy dying. - Stephen King</code></pre>
 </details>

 <!--END_SECTION:waka-->